r6915ee/codenames-and-such/src/scripting/callbacks.md

   and is otherwise required if typical comparison signs are used (`<`, `>`).
 * Parentheses define that one or more lowercase characters included between them may be capitalized when there is a prefix.
+* Angled brackets are used when an event is passed to the callback.
+Inside the angle brackets is the event type for reference.